The bound mass of Dehnen models with centrally peaked star formation efficiency: Methods and models

 \subsection{$N$-body simulations}

 We use the high-precision $\phi$-GRAPE/GPU \citep{Harfst+07,Berczik+13} direct $N$-body code with 4-th order Hermite integrator, which uses GPU/CUDA based GRAPE emulation YEBISU library \citep{Nitadori+Makino08} to perform our $N$-body simulations.
 The binary stars are not considered in this code, instead the small enough softening parameter $\epsilon=10^{-4}$NB has been introduced to avoid close encounters of stars.
-The evolution of single stars are accounted through the updated SSE code \citep{Hurley+00,Banerjee+2020,Kamlah+2021} integrated to $\phi$-GRAPE/GPU code.
-In particular we use the level C SSE from \citet{Kamlah+2021}, which mainly differs from the original SSE of \citet{Hurley+00} on the evolution prescriptions of massive stars.
-The new prescriptions include remnant-mass and fallback according to the rapid and delayed supernovae (SN) models of \citet{Fryer+2012}, the pair-instability supernova \citep{Belczynski+2016} and Electron Capture Supernovae with small neutron star kicks \citep{Belczynski+2008}.
+The evolution of single stars{, including the mass-loss from the stellar wind} are accounted through the updated \textsc{sse} code \citep{Hurley+00,Banerjee+2020,Kamlah+2021} integrated to $\phi$-GRAPE/GPU code.
+In particular we use the level C \textsc{sse} code from \citet{Kamlah+2021}, which mainly differs from the original \textsc{sse} code of \citet{Hurley+00} on the stellar evolution prescriptions of massive stars.
+The new prescriptions include remnant-mass and fallback according to the rapid and delayed SNe models of \citet{Fryer+2012}, the pair-instability SNe \citep{Belczynski+2016} and Electron Capture SNe with small neutron star kicks \citep{Belczynski+2008}.
 For more details see \citet{Kamlah+2021}.
-In contrast to previous simulations \citep{Bek+17,Bek+18,Bek+19}, we account for the natal-kick velocities of the SNe remnants in this study.
-Due to these differences in stellar evolutionary prescriptions we decided to redo the simulations with the Plummer model clusters in the scope of this study.
-For the Galactic potential in our simulations we use the three-component axisymetric Plummer-Kuzmin model \citep{MiyamotoNagai75} alike used in \citet{Just+09} and our previous works \citep[e.g. ][]{Bek+17,Bek+19}.
-However, we slightly tuned the halo mass to $M_\mathrm{halo}=7.2535\times10^{11}\msol$ to get the circular speed $V_\mathrm{orb}=234.73 \mathrm{km\ s^{-1}}$ at the Galactocentric distance of the Sun, $R_\mathrm{orb}=8178\pc$ \citep[][]{GravityColl2019}.
+In contrast to previous simulations \citep{Bek+17,Bek+18,Bek+19}, we take into account the natal-kick velocities of the SNe remnants in this study.
+Due to these differences in stellar evolutionary prescriptions we decided to redo the simulations with the Plummer model clusters in the scope of this study. { For the Galactic potential in our simulations we use the three-component (bulge-disk-halo) axisymmetric Plummer-Kuzmin model \citep{MiyamotoNagai75} alike used in \citet{Just+09} and our previous works \citep[e.g. ][]{Bek+17,Bek+18,Bek+19}